 Many people assume that because breastfeeding is nature’s way of meeting our babies’ needs that nursing should come naturally.
 But many of us struggle to learn the carefully choreographed dance between mom and infant to make feeding successful!
 This is especially true if you and your baby end up in the NICU.
 Being born early or with special health needs means that a baby may not be quite ready to nurse.
 Mothers may find themselves trying to establish a healthy milk supply under very challenging conditions – and possibly weeks before expected.

 NICU parents know more than anyone else how special breast milk is and the difference it makes for their children.
 In spite of all the barriers, mothers who have babies in the NICU are shown to go home nursing their infants at a higher rate than mothers who had uncomplicated births – and continue to breastfeed longer.

-We interviewed Kay Needles, an International Board Certified Lactation Consultant and NICU nurse at St. David’s Medical Center in Austin, Texas.
+We interviewed Kay Needles, an International Board Certified Lactation Consultant and NICU nurse educator at St. David’s Medical Center in Austin, Texas.
 She sheds light on how a lactation consultant can assist you and your baby as you establish your nursing routine.